enkidevs/curriculum/blockchain/blockchain-fundamentals/the-bitcoin-blockchain/the-bitcoin-block.md

 What is the consensus algorithm implemented in the Bitcoin blockchain?

-???
+Proof of ???

-- Proof of work
+- work
-- Proof of stake
+- stake
-- Proof of burn
+- burn
-- Proof of authority
+- authority

 ---